fmalina/revisions-blocl/activism/utopiaforrealists.md

 The current tangle of red tape keeps people trapped in poverty.
 It actually produces dependence.

-This isn’t a war on poverty; it’s a war on the poor.
+This isn't a war on poverty; it’s a war on the poor.

 If there’s one thing that we capitalists have in common with the communists of old, it’s a pathological obsession with gainful employment.